 My mother and aunt have been planning the funeral.
 This morning, my mother called and asked if I’d provide cookies for the reception.
 I told her I was making oatmeal chocolate chip cookies with tahini today and would be glad to bring them.
 “It would be nice if you brought an old favorite, something classic.”
 She said.
 So I thought about it and decided to make something I know my grandmother would have loved.

 This Sour Cream Banana Cake is from a 1980 Southern Living and I’ve been baking it since I was 10 years old.
-I’d bake the cake at home in San Antonio, then take it to my grandparents’ weekend house in La Grange, where our families would meet.
-Todd finds it funny that a 10 year old girl would bake cakes and take them to her grandparents, but to me it was normal and I’m pretty sure all the positive reinforcement they gave me for my hobby played a big part in my current love of cooking.
+I’d bake the cake at home then take it to my grandparents’house where they’d make a big deal about how a 10 year old could bake.
+I’m pretty sure all the positive reinforcement they gave me for my hobby played a big part in my current love of cooking.

 - 1/2 cup pecans; chopped and toasted